Benefits

 You may work up to 60 percent of your regular working hours, and still receive a reduced unemployment benefit payment.
 If you work more than that, you will not receive any unemployment benefit for that employment status form period.

-You must notify NAV if you get a job
+You must notify Nav if you get a job

-If you get a job, you must notify NAV as soon as you know when you will be starting your new job.
+If you get a job, you must notify Nav as soon as you know when you will be starting your new job.
 That enables us to accurately calculate your unemployment benefit.
 Remember to fill in all hours you work on your employment status form.

 You should adjust your tax card

-If you combine work with unemployment benefit, you should ask either your employer or NAV to use the percentage section of your tax card.
+If you combine work with unemployment benefit, you should ask either your employer or Nav to use the percentage section of your tax card.
 We recommend doing this so you avoid paying too little in taxes.

 Do you want to start your own business?